 - Geothermal Resources Council poster on energy science

-- Switch Energy Project information on energy science
+- Switch Energy Project sticky notes about energy science

 - Bureau of Land Management dinosaur coloring page

 - National Science Foundation worksheets on rocks and water

 - GemKids poster from Gemological Institute of America